Preventing Pain And Increasing Comfort

-Anesthesia is medicine to help decrease pain and increase comfort.
-The type of anesthesia you receive depends on the type of procedure you’re having.
-Prior to any use of this type of medicine, you’ll meet with your anesthesia provider to discuss any options, review risks and side-effects, and answer your questions.
+Anesthesia is medicine to prevent pain and increase comfort during surgery and other procedures.
+Prior to any use of this type of medicine, you’ll meet with our experienced anesthesia provider to discuss options, review risks and side-effects, and answer your questions.

 Used to numb buttocks, inner thighs, hips, and the area between your legs.
 This type is usually administered for surgical treatment of hemorrhoids or episiotomy repair.